 Where the manager acts as the valuer, it will be required to value the LTAF’s assets in line with good industry practice.
-In a change to the draft rules, under the final rules the depositary will only be required to determine that the manager has the resources and procedures for carrying out a valuation of the assets.
+The depositary will be required to determine that the manager has the resources and procedures for carrying out a valuation of the assets.
 This reflects the requirements in FUND 3.11.25R(2) and FUND 3.9.

 Valuations must be carried out monthly.